 Waste is also one of the key areas over which Council has direct control.
 Council-led strategies can enable mechanisms that help the community change its consumption behaviour and attitudes towards waste.

 The Inner West's Community Strategic Plan outlines aspirations for the Inner West to be a zerowaste community with an active share economy.
-These aspirations have been developed to align with the Australia's National Waste Policy8 and the United Nation's Sustainable Development Goals9:
+Council has been proactive in establishing innovative waste programs including: